svrooij/sonos2mqtt/docs/getting-started.md

       --discoveryprefix  The prefix for the discovery messages  [default: "homeassistant"] --friendlynames    Use device name or uuid in topics (except the united topic, always uuid)                            [choices: "name", "uuid"]
-      --version          Show version number
+      --tvGroup        The UUID of the coordinator to which the Soundbar should be joined --tvUuid         The UUID of the soundbar which should auto stop the tvGroup --tvVolume       Volume the soundbar should go to when TV playback starts --version          Show version number
 ```